NLnetLabs/rotonda-doc/manual/source/building.rst

 Dependencies
 ------------

-Some of the cryptographic primitives used by Rotonda require a C toolchain.
+Some of the libraries used by Rotonda require a C toolchain, most notably the MQTT client.
 You also need Rust because that’s the programming language that Rotonda has been written in.

 C Toolchain
 """""""""""